andreasbm/web-config/README.md

 - A Rollup plugin to enables livereload
 - A Rollup plugin that minifies the html from files using the `lit-html` library
 - A Rollup plugin that helps with copying files
+- A Rollup plugin that helps with compressing files
 - A Rollup plugin to uses Workbox to generate a Service Worker
 - An extensible `create-karma-config.js` to help with your Karma testing setup
 - A `tsconfig.json` file to configure your Typescript